-For those who love contrast, color, pattern and texture in houseplants, the Rattlesnake Plant truly has it all.
+For those who love contrast, color, pattern, and texture in houseplants, the Rattlesnake Plant truly has it all.
 Although these leafy beauties can be slightly tricky to keep alive, they are well worth the extra effort.

 A Rattlesnake Plant requires consistently moist but not waterlogged potting soil to grow successfully.
-Rattlesnake plants can handle moderate light, but prefer areas with bright indirect light away from full sun.
+Rattlesnake plants can handle moderate light but prefer areas with bright indirect light away from full sun.

-High temperature and humidity, along with a regular fertilizing routine, will keep a rattlesnake plant looking their best year-round.
+High temperature and humidity, along with a regular fertilizing routine, will keep a rattlesnake plant looking its best year-round.
 Don’t forget to wipe down the long leaves frequently to remove any dust and keep them glossy.

-Consistent plant care is important for the longevity and healthiness of the light and dark green plants.
+Consistent plant care is important for the longevity and healthiness of light and dark green plants.
 A Rattlesnake plant will make a wonderful indoor plant and a beautiful addition to any home!

 The Rattlesnake Plant was previously classified as part of the Calathea genus.
 This relation is clear in the long leaves that feature interesting and colorful patterns like other members of the genus.

 However, the genus was later changed, leading to the current scientific name Goeppertia insignis.

 You may still find these plants labeled Calathea lancifolia in nurseries, or by the other common name Rattlesnake Calathea, but stick to Goeppertia insignis if you want the official species name.

 This species is part of the Marantaceae family, otherwise known as a Prayer plant.
 The namesake of a prayer plant is based on the leaves opening and closing like hands in prayer.